 - We will complete the task at hand thoroughly and honestly, never failing to omit even the smallest of detail.

 - Our staff are fully trained in the process of Sound Insulation Testing and have an excellent knowledge of Part E of the Building Regulations.

 - Our prices are competitive and offer great value for money, especially considering the high quality of service you will receive from us.

-We also offer a number of other different services, some of which might be of use to you if you require air pressure testing.
+We also offer a number of other different services, some of which might be of use to you if you require Sound Insulation Testing.
 These services are:

 - SAP Assessments – required by every new dwelling, in order to ensure that it satisfies requirements pertaining to environmental impact.